Synaptic-Labs-AI/graphweaver-plugin/README.md

 - Experiment with different AI providers to find the best fit for your writing style and needs.

 Remember, GraphWeaver is here to enhance your note-taking process.
 Feel free to adjust its suggestions to better fit your personal knowledge management style.

+Update Settings.ts to include Knowledge Bloom settings.
+Modify SettingsService.ts to handle the new settings.
+Update styles.css to style any new UI components